tomit4/CityStats/docs/installation.md

 **Web Scraping And Populating The Database**

 Once all dependencies have been installed.
 You'll need to populate the database with the appropriate data.
 CityStats utilizes the [Beautiful Soup Python Library](https://beautiful-soup-4.readthedocs.io/en/latest/) to web scrape Wikipedia and various other official City Government websites to gather it's data.
-Web scraping is unfortunately, an inefficient way of gathering data, but the python scripts provided should gather data effectively as of early 2024.
+Web scraping is unfortunately, an inefficient way of gathering data, but the python scripts provided should do so effectively as of early 2024.
 There are a few websites that are not scrapable, however, and the scripts should provide you with a log to help you ascertain which sites you will have to manually gather data from and parse into JSON.
 For further instructions on running the web scraping scripts, see the provided [instructions](https://github.com/tomit4/CityStats/blob/main/backend/scripts/readme.md).

 Once the web scraping scripts have completed, you'll need to populate the database with the appropriate data.
 This is accomplished using two npm aliases provided in the backend's `package.json`.
 Simply run: